Kinematics

 Discussion

 The plus sign means that acceleration is to the right.
 This is reasonable because the train initially has a negative velocity (to the left) in this problem and a positive acceleration opposes the motion (and so it is to the right).
 Again, acceleration is in the same direction as the change in velocity, which is positive here.
-As in (Figure), this acceleration can be called a deceleration since it is in the direction opposite to the velocity.
+As in Example 10.5, this acceleration can be called a deceleration since it is in the direction opposite to the velocity.

 Sign and Direction